 We work hard to produce robust scientific evidence that can feed into discussions with decision makers and hopefully influence policy going forward.
 The continuation of the long-term studies that we carry out here on Ramsey with Manx shearwaters and with gannets on Grassholm is of vital importance.

 Dewi has lived on Ramsey since he was 10 weeks old.
-He did all his learning and sheepdog training here, so is more part of the place then any of us.
-His favorite bird is definitely Manx shearwater, in fact he can sniff out an occupied burrow and point it out to us.
+He did all his learning and sheepdog training here, so is more part of the place than any of us.
+His favourite bird is definitely Manx shearwater, in fact, he can sniff out an occupied burrow and point it out to us.

-9 years ago we had very little communications technology available to us.
+Nine years ago we had very little communications technology available to us.
 We had very limited power and our single computer ran off a car battery!
-We still rely on VHF radio contact with our boatmen and the Coastguard at Milford Haven in an emergency, but now also have good mobile phone coverage and Internet access.
+We still rely on VHF radio contact with our boatmen and the Coastguard at Milford Haven in an emergency, but now also have good mobile phone coverage and internet access.